harv-wheel/04-2D-Platformer/README.md

 ## Implementation

 Basic Criteria:
-A playable character that can move and jump
+A playable character that can move and jump,
-One type of enemy (placed twice)
+One type of enemy (placed twice),
-A scoring system
+A scoring system,
-A camera that follows the player
+A camera that follows the player,
-Some platforms
+Terrain that functions as expected

 Also includes:
-A self-drawn player character
+A self-drawn player character,
-Cool sprites for the terrain, enemies, and coins
+Cool sprites for the terrain, enemies, and coins,
-A player attack
+A player attack,
-Lives (dysfunctional)
+Lives (dysfunctional),
 A background (not parallax)

 ## References